2025 California Active Transportation Program Symposium

 Led by Caltrans

-Location: Capitol Corridor, Davis Station to Sacramento Valley Station
+Location: Capitol Corridor, Davis Station to Sacramento Valley Station, returning via Yolobus

-Cost: Participants will be responsible for their own transit fares on the day of the tour.
-A Capitol Corridor one-way ticket is currently $9.
+Cost: Participants were responsible for their own transit fares on the day of the tour.
+A Capitol Corridor one-way ticket is currently $6.
+A Yolobus Intercity fare is currently $2.25.

-Join Caltrans staff on a trip on the Capitol Corridor intercity passenger rail service from the Davis Station to the Sacramento Valley Station.
+Join Caltrans, City of Davis, ITS-Davis, City of Sacramento, Sacramento Regional Transit, Capitol Corridor, and Yolo Transportation District staff on a trip on the Capitol Corridor intercity passenger rail service from the Davis Station to the Sacramento Valley Station.
 At both stations, check out the existing active transportation facilities and first/last mile infrastructure and hear about the planned improvements.
-The tour will travel from Davis to Sacramento together.
-Once in Sacramento, the tour leads will provide information on ways to return to Davis at your leisure.
+The group will return to Davis via Yolobus.

 Where is the UC Davis Conference Center?